You know what continues to upset me in education?

 He worked extremely hard for this goal and got so close, making the practice squad at Duke before ultimately not making the team.

-In our conversation, Trevor talked about how this is a real turning point.
+In our conversation, Trevor talked about how this was a real turning point.
 Many of us have goals of what we want to accomplish, but most of us aren’t sure what to do if it doesn’t happen the way we thought it would happen.

 Trevor took this as an opportunity to dive deep into how he (and we) could train better, learn better, and focus on growth over a one-time goal.